 Ellouz says that one of his most important projects is the gemstones for the jeweler Chaumet (at their Maison Place Vendome store).
 The pieces seamlessly combine design with sculpture.
 Each alabaster “gemstone” weighs close to 120 kilograms… and looks as though it is floating in air.
 The Gemstones are displayed alongside alabaster panels which are engraved in gold.

 Working alongside Chaumet enabled Atelier Alain Ellouz to experiment with a new technique of alabaster engraving.
-The longtime collaboration between the atelier and Chaumet, in part because they both always look for the best possible craftsmen.
 Patricia Grosdemange, LVMH artistic director and designer has always appreciated Atelier Alain Ellouz’s craftsmanship.
 Luckily, Grosdemange has been amazing about offering the atelier a “playground” in which to experiment.